Gregory Gaye: Career

-His first was a bit part in the 1928 John Barrymore silent film Tempest, set during the Russian Revolution.
+His first role was a bit part in the 1928 John Barrymore silent film Tempest, set during the Russian Revolution.
 His first credited role was as Prince Ordinsky in the 1929 Will Rogers comedy They Had to See Paris.
 Gaye appeared in three of Rogers' movies including; Young as You Feel and Handy Andy.

 Later in 1929, Gaye received a bit part in the John Ford film The Black Watch starring Victor McLaglen (John Wayne and Randolph Scott also had bit parts in this movie).
 In 1930, Gaye received a good role as Baslikoff, a suave violinist, chasing Gloria Swanson in the romance comedy What a Widow!
 Later that year, he appeared as Vologuine in the Victor Fleming film Renegades with Myrna Loy and Bela Lugosi.
 In 1932, Gaye played Rudolph Kammerling in the comedy Once in a Lifetime about a Hollywood studio during the transition from silents to talkies.

 In 1934, Gaye played Mr. Kolinoff in Warner Bros.'s British Agent starring Leslie Howard.
 Two years later, Gaye received a good role as Baron Kurt Von Obersdorf in Dodsworth starring Walter Huston and Mary Astor.
 Later that year, again playing an aristocrat, as Count Raul Du Rienne in Under Your Spell.
 Also in 1936, he received another good role as Enrico Borelli in the mystery Charlie Chan at the Opera starring Boris Karloff.

 In 1937, Gaye portrayed a pianist named Dmitri 'Didi' Shekoladnikoff in the comedy Mama Steps Out starring Guy Kibbee.
-Next, Gaye plays a German Captain Freymann in Lancer Spy starring George Sanders and Peter Lorre.
-Gaye continued to play aristocrats like Count Frederic Brekenski in Warner Bros.'s Tovarich starring Claudette Colbert, Charles Boyer and Basil Rathbone.
+Next, Gaye played a German Captain Freymann in Lancer Spy starring George Sanders and Peter Lorre.
+Gaye continued to play the role of aristocrats like Count Frederic Brekenski in Warner Bros.'s Tovarich starring Claudette Colbert, Charles Boyer and Basil Rathbone.
 The following year, Gaye played another aristocratic count in Love, Honor and Behave starring Priscilla Lane.
 Later that year, Gaye received the part of Popoff in the comedy Too Hot to Handle starring Clark Gable and Myrna Loy.

 Gaye, in a role he was getting used to, played Count Georges De Remi in Paris Honeymoon starring Bing Crosby in 1939.
 Later that year, he played Vitray in 20th Century Fox's The Three Musketeers starring Don Ameche.
 Next that year, Gaye received a good part as exiled Count Alexis Rakonin, the waiter, in Metro-Goldwyn-Mayer's Oscar-nominated classic Ninotchka starring Greta Garbo.